-- Seek And Destroy 2002: An interesting vehicular example is Jevons, a tank from Seek and Destroy 2002, aka Combat Choro Q. When exited, (usually by the delivery of big news) he has a bad habit of forgetting to hit his brakes and crashing off screen.
+- Seek And Destroy 2002: An interesting vehicular example is Jevons, a tank from Seek and Destroy 2002, aka Combat Choro Q. When excited (usually by the delivery of big news) he has a bad habit of forgetting to hit his brakes and crashing off screen.
 Also doubles as the game's Woobie, since his crashes usually end up with him getting injured.
 Fortunately, the damage is rarely very serious, tending towards more Amusing Injuries with him puttering back on-screen sporting a little bandage.

 - In Pokémon, there is an ability that certain Pokemon can have that is actually called Klutz.
 Appropriately for the trope, it is one of the less useful abilities in the game, preventing Pokemon with it from being able to use their held items.
 Pretty much the only Pokemon the Klutz ability is considered good on at all is Lopunny, both because they get moves that capitalize on the few advantages to the ability there are(one of which involves forcing the ability on the opponent's Pokemon), and because their statistics make them rather bad at anything else.